 In August 2012, Judge Schumacher received a Certificate in Judicial Development (Dispute Resolution Skills) from the National Judicial College, Reno, Nevada.
 Judge Schumacher is now pursuing a Master's Degree in Judicial Studies through the University of Nevada-Reno.

 Judge Brian A. Duncan: was appointed a Federal Administrative Law Judge with the U.S. Occupational Safety and Health Review Commission in 2012.
-Prior to his appointment at the Commission, Judge Duncan served as a Federal Administrative Law Judge with the Social Security Administration, Office of Disability Adjudication and Review, in Wichita, Kansas.
+Prior to his appointment at the Commission, he served as a Judge with the Social Security Administration in Wichita, Kansas.
 During his legal career before becoming a Judge, he served as a Supervisory Attorney Advisor with OSHRC in Denver, Colorado; a Senior Trial Attorney with the U.S. Department of Labor, Office of the Solicitor, in Dallas, Texas; and was in private practice in Norman, Oklahoma.
 Judge Duncan obtained his Juris Doctorate, with distinction, from the University of Oklahoma, and is admitted to the Oklahoma Bar, the U.S. Court of Appeals for the Tenth Circuit, and the U.S. Supreme Court.
 Judge Duncan is also a licensed private airplane pilot.